WERimagin/NQG_Interrogative_Phrases/README.md

 # NQG_Interrogative_Phrases

-This repository is the implemention of the paper of Neural Question Generation using interrogative phrases at INLG 2019.
+This repository is the implementation of the paper of Neural Question Generation using interrogative phrases at INLG 2019.
-This code is based on [the openNMT project](https://github.com/OpenNMT/OpenNMT) and the [Pytorch-BERT](https://github.com/huggingface/pytorch-transformers)
+This code is based on [the OpenNMT project](https://github.com/OpenNMT/OpenNMT) and the [Pytorch-BERT](https://github.com/huggingface/pytorch-transformers)

 ## Requirement

     pip install -r requirements.txt

 ## How to use